luwangli/entropy-p4/README.md

 you can change the filename, then run it.

 # 3. get entropy with Euclid
-we will compare our Filter-Sketch with Euclid which is implemented in
+we will compare our Filter-Sketch with Euclid which is released in [ddosd-p4](https://github.com/aclapolli/ddosd-p4)